 5 Simple Hard Water Solutions

-The most obvious impact of hard water is the annoying white residue on dishes, glassware, and sinks.
-Hard water reduces the life span of your plumbing systems and contributes to problems such as rusting, reduced effectiveness of cleaning agents, and scale buildup in your pipes.
-Stemming from the buildup, scale accumulation can result in your water heater and plumbing systems using more energy, in turn costing you more money in the long run.
+The most annoying quality of hard water is that white residue on dishes, glassware, and sinks.
+Hard water reduces the life span of plumbing systems and contributes to problems such as rusting, reduced effectiveness of cleaning agents, and scale buildup in pipes.

+Place small fixtures that are covered in buildup into a bowl of hot, all natural vinegar to dissolve the calcium deposit in about an hour.
 Another common recommendation for white film and spot problems on your appliances is using distilled vinegar.
-It will not only kill mold, bacteria, and germs, it will also clean your dish-ware through regular wash cycles.
+It will not only kill mold, bacteria, and germs, it will also clean dish-ware through regular wash cycles.

-Not many people know that running hot water through the hot water heater contributes to hard water stains and mineral buildup.
+Not many people realize that running hot water through the hot water heater contributes to hard water stains and mineral buildup.
 This is due to the mineral precipitation process that takes place at the hottest part of the plumbing system.
 Over time, the hot water heater will accumulate scale.
 Reducing the temperature of the heater will help delay the accumulation.

 It is also important to flush the heater every so often to keep sediment from clogging up the fixture.
 In areas with hard water, this is especially problematic as it contributes to the amount of time it takes for your hot water heater to accumulate unnecessary junk at the bottom of the tank.

-The other end of the molecule works to keep oil particles suspended in the water so that you can rinse your body clean.
+The other end of the molecule works to keep oil particles suspended in the water.
 Hard water works against the molecule because it contains positively charged calcium atoms.
 The two form a bond with no charge, rendering the soap molecule unable to dissolve.

-As mentioned above, it is important to remove buildup on your appliances.
-This rule applies to your piping systems as well.
+As mentioned above, it is important to remove buildup on appliances.
+This rule applies to piping systems as well.
 Over time, calcified buildup becomes hard to remove.
-Remember to clean your pipes and appliances on a regular basis to keep from having to replace them too soon with simple appliance cleaning solutions that are offered from many brands.
+Clean pipes and appliances regularly to keep from having to replace them too soon with simple appliance cleaning solutions that are offered from many brands.
 These solutions include cleaners that are acidic, abrasive, chlorine-based, and more.